Get insider access

 5.9 Raw Performance

 The Dell KB216 provides sub-par raw performance.
 While it has adequate single-key latency, it has inadequate multi-key latency and a very low effective update rate.
-While still a good option for everyday tasks and productivity, this keyboard isn't well-suited for playing games where input timing is important.
+While still a good option for everyday tasks and productivity, this keyboard isn't suitable for playing games where input timing is important.

 • 5.3 Gaming